Mattianna/mattianna.github.io/_jewelry/Silver_Square_Blue_Lightening_Bracelet.md

 {% include gallery %}

-Made with matte black square  beads, blue crackeled spheres, and silver frames this elegant periodic bracelet is finished with a magnetic clasp.
+Made with matte black square  beads, blue crackled spheres, and silver frames this elegant periodic bracelet is finished with a magnetic clasp.